 - Born: September 1, 1967 (age 50)

-- Bio: Born and raised in Sydney, Gillespie moved to New York to study advertising at the School of Visual Arts in Manhattan.
+- Bio: Born and raised in Sydney, Gillespie moved to the US to study advertising at the School of Visual Arts in Manhattan.
 He moved from advertising to directing commercials in the mid-90s and made his first feature film in 2007.
-His breakthrough film was Lars and the Real Girl, starring Ryan Gosling as the dopey-but-good-natured title character who falls in love with a sex doll.
+His breakthrough was Lars and the Real Girl, starring Ryan Gosling as the dopey-but-good-natured title character who falls in love with a sex doll.
 Gillespie later helmed the 2011 horror remake of Fright Night, as well as baseball drama Million Dollar Arm.
-In 2017, he directed Margot Robbie — a fellow Aussie — in I, Tonya, which explored controversial figure skater Tonya Harding and the infamous 1994 attack on Nancy Kerrigan that led to Harding’s ban from professional skating.
+In 2017, he directed fellow Aussie Margot Robbie in I, Tonya, which explored controversial figure skater Tonya Harding and the infamous 1994 attack on Nancy Kerrigan that led to Harding’s ban from professional skating.

 - Nationality: Australian